xxxVincent-L/Web-crawler-related/README.md

 ## The final task is mainly about getting the specific class curriculum in Sichuan university.

-Aimed to finish the final task, I have to read tons of article related to web crawler.
+Aimed to finish the final task, I have to read tons of articles related to web crawler.

 Hope to get those fxxking things done soon! :)